erikdi/Loop/FEATURES.md

 - No custom Carb Entry dialog
 - No custom mealInformation chip
 - Remove retrospective correction
-- No minimumBasal setting anymore
+- No minimumBasal setting anymore in UI, hardcoded in LoopSettings (minimumBasalRatePerHour)
-- Workout mode uses standard overrides
+- Workout mode uses standard overrides, changed to allow 0% override.
 - Removed Bluetooth restart functionality.
 - Retries are done by re-running the loop, removing a lot of custom retry code.
+- Override has a separate row to not be hidden by dose recommendations

 ## Screenshots worth a thousand words (v1.9.4)